Jayson Tatum scores 41, Celtics cruise past Pelicans 140-105

 Pelicans rookie forward Zion Williamson was again on the floor for some pregame work, this time participating in some light 3-on-3 with teammates.

-Coach Alvin Gentry says the No. 1 overall pick continues to make progress.
+Gentry says the No. 1 overall pick continues to make progress.

 UP NEXT